oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 Other possible sources for the params are @QueryParam and @FormsParam.
 Which one you chose will depend on what the URL you are expecting (or want) to get.

 ### Getting an entity manager
 JPA requires an entity manager to do the work of interacting with the database for us.
-Historically however that would require code like the following which is in the Stockmanager constructor.
+Historically however that would require code like the following which is in the StockResource constructor.

 ```
 	public StockResource(@ConfigProperty(name = "app.persistenceUnit") String persistenceUnitProvided,